kanban backlog management

 If you’re not familiar with them already, you may not know why kanban boards are perfect as a backlog management tool.
 A kanban board is a process management tool that takes individual tasks and puts them on small “cards.”
 You can then move those cards between different columns that represent various stages of your process.

+At its most basic, a kanban technically only needs two lines: to do and done.
 Most basic options feature a third stage, right in the middle: doing or in progress.
 This helps differentiate between work that’s underway and work you haven’t yet started.

 There are many, many other ways to organize a kanban board, and we’ve explored kanban workflows before.